Finkelstein & Partners, LLP

 - Document floods.
 There is a good chance you will get several pieces of written communication from the insurance company.
 Sometimes, they may ask you to sign release forms and provide information about the accident and other items.
 Do not sign any insurer-provided documents without having the Finkelstein & Partners, LLP, team review them first—once retained.
 What may seem like an innocent document could contain language, resulting in your forfeiting some of your rights.

 We have worked with insurance companies of all sizes.
 We know some of the tactics they use to minimize claims which are submitted to them.
-Remember, these are the same tactics they would use if your loved one had survived their injuries—the bottom line is that insurers do not like to pay claims.
+Remember, these are the same tactics they would use if your loved one had survived their fatal accident—the bottom line is that insurers do not like to pay claims.

 Losing a loved one is a shock.
 You are dealing with the shock and grief surrounding your loss.
 You have questions, but you may not know where to turn.
 That is when you should contact Finkelstein & Partners, LLP.